-''' cnvkit.py target targets.bed --split -o targets.split.bed

-For each sample cnvkit.py coverage Sample.bam targets.split.bed -p 0 -o Sample.targetcoverage.cnn

-Create an empty antitarget coverage file, header only head -n1 Sample.targetcoverage.cnn -o Sample.antitargetcoverage.cnn cnvkit.py reference .targetcoverage.cnn .antitargetcoverage.cnn -o ref-tas.cnn cnvkit.py fix Sample.targetcoverage.cnn Sample.antitargetcoverage.cnn ref-tas.cnn --no-edge '''
+''' cnvkit.py target targets.bed --split -o targets.split.bed Create a blank file to substitute for antitargets touch MT For each sample cnvkit.py coverage Sample.bam targets.split.bed -p 0 -o Sample.targetcoverage.cnn cnvkit.py reference .targetcoverage.cnn --no-edge -o ref-tas.cnn cnvkit.py fix Sample.targetcoverage.cnn MT ref-tas.cnn --no-edge '''

 This approach does not collect any copy number information between targeted regions, so it should only be used if you have in fact prepared your samples with a targeted amplicon sequencing protocol.
-It also does not attempt to normalize each amplicon at the gene level, though this may be addressed in a future version of CNVkit.
+It also does not attempt to further normalize each amplicon at the gene level, though this may be addressed in a future version of CNVkit.